sanity-io/hydrogen-plugin-sanity/README.md

 # Sanity plugin for Hydrogen

-:warning:️ **Hydrogen is in developer preview and undergoing frequent breaking changes.
-This plugin is currently compatible with `@shopify/hydrogen <= 0.9`.** :warning:
+:warning:️ **Hydrogen is in developer preview and undergoing frequent changes.
+This plugin is currently compatible with `@shopify/hydrogen >= 0.11.x`.** :warning:

 [Sanity](https://www.sanity.io/) is the platform for structured content that lets you build better digital experiences.
 Shopify customers can use Sanity Studio, our open-source content editing environment, to combine product and marketing information to build unique shopping experiences.